 Oh, if our passports could talk!
 A quick look at the numbers and some stories and lessons behind my newly-fattened American passport.

-– An American embassy employee in Berlin hands back my passport with a third – and undoubtedly final – set of extra pages.
+“This is it.
+After this, no more.” — An American embassy employee in Berlin hands back my passport with a third – and undoubtedly final – set of extra pages.

 What do you think of when flip through your passport?
 Countries visited?
 Number of visas and passport stamps?
 Possibilities?